voxpupuli/crafty/openvox/r10k/README.md

 ## Run r10k

 Run r10k first to populate the code volume.
-Otherwise the servers try to wirte to it with another user.
+Otherwise the servers try to write to it with another user.

 ```shell
 docker compose --profile r10k run --rm r10k